 If you're spending time in Winnipeg this fall or winter, the Assiniboine Park & Zoo is an absolute must.
 Watch the seasons change by walking the trails of the park and admire works of art in the Leo Mol Sculpture Garden.
 Then, explore the 30 acres of the outdoor Gardens at The Leaf.
 The Seasonal Garden shows a collection of perennial plants that peak at different times throughout the year with activities in all four seasons.

-Once the ice freezes, the Riley Family Duck Pond comes to life with skaters of all ability levels, with hot chocolate and warm comfort food available nearby from the Park Cafe and Cargo Bar.
+Once the ice freezes, the Riley Family Duck Pond comes to life with skaters of all ability levels, with hot chocolate and warm comfort food available nearby from the Park Cafe and Cargo Bar (open for select hours in winter).
 In late November and through to January, the park is illuminated with the glow of thousands of lights at the annual Zoo Lights Festival.

 2. The Forks